Australia and Olympic Table Tennis

 Australia has been represented at every Olympic Games since the sport began in 1988 but has never won a table tennis medal in Olympic competition.

 At Sydney 2000 in front of a home crowd, Australia’s Miao Miao and Shirley Zhou combined in the women’s doubles to place fifth out of 34 teams, Australia’s best result in Olympic table tennis.

-William Henzell, competing at his third Games in London, matched the best ever result by an Australian having knocked off a number of higher ranked opponents as he progressed through to the quarter-finals.
+William Henzell, competing at his third Games at London, matched the best ever result by an Australian having knocked off a number of higher ranked opponents as he progressed through to the quarter-finals.

 Table tennis became an Olympic sport in Seoul 1988.
 With more than 40 million players worldwide, table tennis has the largest player-base of any sport.
 The Chinese have been the most dominant players for the last 45 years and throughout Olympic competition.
 Since 1988, China has won 20 of the 24 gold medals awarded.
 At their home Games in 2008 they made a clean sweep of all four events.